MAli7319/Moborobo_GMapping/README.md

 ### To access the last year's work:
 https://github.com/kaantuncer/Moborobo-Project/
 ### Important!
 If you face cmake errors while building, install the package that written in the log
+## Also Orin cannot booted with SD card since it does not have jetpack image
 ## Which changes are made?

 #### FOR MOBOROBO GMAPPING: